Find the best 10-year fixed mortgage rate

 10-year fixed vs. shorter-term mortgage rates

 10-year fixed rates are typically higher than rates on shorter terms (like 3 or 5 years).
 This is because longer fixed-rate terms lock in a lower rate for a longer period of time.
 While this can be good for you, it transfers the risk of a rate rise to your lender.
 The higher rate is, therefore, a premium for locking in a lower rate for longer.

 These relationships aren't always constant, especially in very low or high rate environments.
 You should always decide which term is best for you based on the current market and your present circumstances.

 It's important to remember that it's very difficult to forecast the movement of interest rates over such a long period of time, and there are a number of drawbacks to locking into a mortgage rate for 10 years.
 The main argument against a 10-year term is the premium you're paying for passing the risk to your mortgage provider.

 Another thing to keep in mind is that, after 5 years, the federal Interest Act states that the penalty to break your mortgage cannot exceed 3 months' interest.
 That means that, after 5 years of your term, you won't need to worry about a massive Interest Rate Differential (IRD) penalty.
 However, if the mortgage is broken before 5 years, such a penalty could apply.

 Historical 10-year fixed mortgage rates

 Looking over historical mortgage rates is the best way to understand which mortgage terms attract lower rates.
 They also make it easier to understand whether rates are currently higher or lower than they have been in the past.

-Here are the lowest 10-year fixed rates in Canada for the last several years, compared to several other types of mortgage rates.
+Here are the lowest 10-year fixed rates of the year in Canada for the last several years, compared to several other types of mortgage rates.

 The popularity of 10-year fixed mortgage rates